Experience live raptors at your school, club or event

-Falconry, Then & Now: This program focuses on the ancient cultural practice of falconry, and is very popular with anyone studying the Medieval and Renaissance periods.
-Presented by one of the few women master falconers in the world, author, and Curator of Raptors for REF, Anne Price.
-Meet four birds used in falconry in historic and contemporary times; learn about their training, their use, the legal aspects of falconry, and the cultural components of this 4,000 year old sport.
+Falconry: Then & Now.
+This program focuses on the ancient cultural practice of falconry and is very popular with anyone studying the Medieval and Renaissance periods.
+Presented by one of the few women master falconers in the world, author, President & Curator of Raptors for REF, Anne Price.
+Meet four birds used in falconry in historic and contemporary times; learn about their training, their use, the legal aspects of falconry, and the cultural components of this 5,000 year old sport.
 Anne’s knowledge of the historical aspects of falconry is comprehensive, including the history of falconry in Russia and the ex-Soviet republics.
 Learn more about Anne, featured in the oldest continually issued sportsmen’s magazine in the world published in Russia.
-She is the first woman falconer to be so honored, and is pictured with her merlin on the left.
 Find out what those little “hats” are really all about!
-Pricing:$200 plus time and distance surcharges if you are outside of a 20 mile radius from our Brighton offices. _______________________________________________________________________________________________________